A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Continuous equations of motion

-Here, $\kappa$ is a spring stiffness penalty parameter and $\eta$ is a damping penalty parameter.
+in which $\kappa$ is a tethering penalty parameter and $\eta$ is a damping penalty parameter.
 This force penalizes deviations from the constraint $ \Y(\s,t) = \X(\s,t)$ and, in the discretized equations, acts to ensure that the two interface representations are at least approximately conformal in their motion.
 It is possible to control the discrepancy between the two configurations, and as $\kappa \rightarrow \infty$, the formulation exactly imposes the constraint that the two interface representations move together.
-Although in principle the constraint formulation can be imposed through spring forces alone, we have found out that including both a spring force and a damping force helps reducing spurious numerical oscillations.
+Although kinematic constraints can be imposed through spring forces alone, we have found that including a small amount of damping can reduce spurious numerical oscillations.
+We demonstrate in Sec.~\ref{subsubsec:soft_disc} that including damping can reduce the value of $\kappa$ required to achieve a given displacement tolerance, which, in turn, can allow for larger time step sizes.

 Additionally, note that in the penalty ILE formulation the incompressibility of the fluid is discretely imposed through the solution of the Navier-Stokes equations.
 Therefore, for consistency, a structure that is fully immersed in fluid must also be incompressible in the present formulation.
 Exactly imposing this constraint in a Lagrangian framework is challenging.
 To simplify the implementation, we relax this condition and use a nearly incompressible structural model that is characterized by a Poisson's ratio $\nu$ approaching 0.5 and a corresponding bulk modulus $\Ks$ approaching infinity.
 This implies that $J(\s,t) \rightarrow 1$.
-Our numerical tests demonstrate that the resulting volume conservation is superior to an immersed finite element-finite difference scheme that treats the structure to be exactly incompressible \cite{BEGriffith17-ibfe}.
+Our numerical tests demonstrate that the resulting volume conservation is superior to an immersed finite element-finite difference scheme that treats the structure as exactly incompressible \cite{BEGriffith17-ibfe}.